-In closing, I would note that the spirit of cooperation would be paramount for all agencies to work together for the thoughtful stewardship of the Valles Caldera National Preserve, regardless of the Congresses' decisions regarding administrative jurisdiction.
+In closing, I would note that the spirit of cooperation would be paramount for all agencies to work together for the thoughtful stewardship of the Valles Caldera National Preserve, regardless of the Congresses' decisions regarding administrative jurisdiction, the U.S. Forest Service has long cared deeply about the Valles Caldera and we will continue to care about its place in the broader landscape.
+Forest restoration is important to us and we look forward to engaging our expertise and capabilities in working across boundaries.
+If a change in administrative oversight were to occur because of this legislation, we look forward to collaborating in the achievement of restoration goals with the surrounding National Forest.